Medical Appraisal is managed at both a national and local level

 NHS Education for Scotland (NES) is responsible for the development and internal quality assurance of the Medical Appraisal process in Scotland.
 The Medical Appraisal Team and the National Appraisal Adviser co-ordinate the development and monitoring of the scheme.

-The work of the Medical Appraisal Team at NES is informed by the National Revalidation Implementation Group (NRIG) which meets every 3 months to co-ordinate the implementation of Medical Revalidation in Scotland.
-The NRIG includes representatives from all the key stakeholders namely SGHD, GMC Scotland, the Medical Royal Colleges, the BMA, Directors of Postgraduate Medical and Dental Education, Medical Directors, Chief Executives of Primary Care Divisions and lay representatives.
+The work of the Medical Appraisal Team at NES is informed by the National Revalidation Delivery Board which meets regularly to oversee the delivery of Medical Revalidation in Scotland.
+This group includes representatives from all the key stakeholders namely SGHD, GMC Scotland, the Medical Royal Colleges, the BMA, Directors of Postgraduate Medical and Dental Education, Medical Directors, Chief Executives of Primary Care Divisions and lay representatives.
 Healthcare Improvement Scotland (HIS) externally quality assures appraisal in Scotland.

 The Medical Appraisal Scotland website and SOAR are provided, and supported, by NES to facilitate the administration and monitoring of the scheme.